pidg3/FEND-P5-EdinburghMap/README.md

 * Not all restaurants show as icon as Yelp API does not provide an overall category, only sub-category e.g. Indian, French.
 * Chain stores are not well handled e.g. search for Starbucks
 * All sorts of stuff returned in search - add filter for zero reviews?
+* Links in infoWindows need fixing
+* Formatting in main list not watertight - e.g. venues

 ## Notes